culler/macher/README.rst

     $ macher [-options] append <data file path> <Mach-O file path>

-    Appends arbitrary data to the end of the Mach-O file and alters both the __LINKEDIT segment load command and the __SYMTAB load command, making the extra data become part of the string data block which appears at the end of the __LINKEDIT segment.
+    Appends arbitrary data to the end of the Mach-O file and alters both the load command for the __LINKEDIT segment and the LC_SYMTAB load command, making the extra data become part of the string data block which appears at the end of the __LINKEDIT segment.
 The __LINKEDIT segment is the last segment in the file and is required to extend to the end of the file.

-    The main purpose of this command is to make it possible to produce a Zip self-extracting archive, by appending a Zip file to the end of a Mach-O binary file, without producing an invalid Mach-O binary file.
-Simply appending the Zip file without modifying the load commands corrupts the Mach-O structure by causing the __LINKEDIT segment to fail to extend to the end of the file.
+    The main purpose of this command is to make it possible to produce a Zip self-extracting archive, by appending a Zip file to the end of a Mach-O binary file, without creating an invalid Mach-O binary file.
+Simply appending the Zip file without modifying the load commands corrupts the Mach-O structure by causing the __LINKEDIT segment not to extend to the end of the file as required.